gg582/ssh-chatter/README.md

 - Named poll management via `/vote` for multiple-choice polls (vote with `/1 <label>` or `/elect <label> <choice>`) plus `/vote-single` for classic single-choice runs, including graceful shutdown with `/vote @close <label>`.
 - Terminal-friendly RSS reader accessible with `/rss list`, `/rss read <tag>`, plus `/rss add <url> <tag>` and `/rss del <tag>` (operators only) so the room can browse headlines together.
-- Shared eliza memory store powering `/eliza-chat <message>`, letting everyone chat with the eliza persona while grounding replies in prior conversations persisted to `eliza_memory.dat`.
+- Talk with the eliza persona by sending `/pm eliza <message>`; the dedicated `/eliza-chat` command has been retired in favour of private messages.
 - Background BBS watchdog thread that uses the Gemini/Ollama moderation backends to remove posts that advertise crimes or harmful material, plus `/delete-msg` for targeted chat history cleanup.
 - Poll state persistence to `vote_state.dat` (overridable via `CHATTER_VOTE_FILE`) so active polls and their votes survive restarts.
 - `/bbs` command unlocking a retro bulletin board system with tags, comments, bumping, and a multi-line composer that ends on a locale-aware terminator (defaulting to `>/__BBS_END>`).